School of Humanities and Sciences

 Kevin Paul Madore

 My research program focuses on memory preparedness, or what can be conceptualized as 'readiness to remember'.
 Preparatory processes at play before we engage in remembering may affect whether and how we remember.
 I take a three-pronged approach to this topic, examining effects within the individual, between individuals, and between groups.
-With basic science and translational science aims, my research addresses the following questions using a combination of behavioral, eyetracking (pupillometry), and neural (EEG, fMRI, concurrent EEG-fMRI, TMS) methods:
+With basic science and translational science aims, my research addresses the following questions using a combination of behavioral (task and survey), eyetracking (pupillometry and gaze), and neural (EEG, fMRI, concurrent EEG-fMRI, TMS) methods:

 1) How do preparatory processes in the moment and minutes before remembering impact memory?